-Because someone had the audacity to actually cut something on this wooden cutting board, I needed to take it outside to do some light sanding.
+Because someone had the audacity to actually cut something on this wooden cutting board, I needed to take it outside to do some light sanding with my orbital sander.

 I also had to sand the sharpie price marks off the side of the board.

 It was time to figure out what this cutting board wanted to be.
 I got these awesome fleur-de-lis cabinet pulls at D. Lawless Hardware.
-Little did I know how perfect they would be for the alternative use of this great repurposed cutting board!
+Little did I know how perfect they would be for the alternative use of this great repurposed cutting board chalkboard!

 But first, let's make it double as a chalkboard.

 Using painter's tape, paint the surface with chalkboard paint

 I taped off the pattern to resemble a picture held in place with those old photo corners.

 Using a foam brush I sort of sealed the edges of the tape painting from the outside in to help prevent bleeding.